Comprehensive Estate Planning Services

 • Advising Executors and Trustees as to their duties and obligations towards beneficiaries under Wills and Trusts

-• Advising Trustees, members and dependent clients about their rights and compliance with superannuation legislation for Self-Managed Superannuation Funds
+• Advising Trustees, members and dependent clients about their rights and compliance with superannuation legislation for SMSFs.

 • Varying the terms of a Will by a “Deed of Family Arrangement”